-In our last post, we told you about how dogs are being trained to use their superior canine noses to sniff out the earliest stages of cancer.
-Dogs have the ability to save thousands of lives by catching cancers before they spread so they can be treated in time.
+In our last post, we talked about how we train dogs to use their superior canine noses to sniff out the earliest cancer stages.
+Dogs are saving thousands of lives by catching and treating cancers before cancer spreads.

 In fact, dogs are much better at detecting the presence of tiny tumors than any machine or technique used in modern medicine!

 Some dogs, such as Daisy, the Labrador we told you about last time, have detected cancer in a human family member without any special training.

 It seems it's not only their exceptional olfactory abilities that help them accomplish this impressive feat but also the loving bond they share with their human(s).
 Also, dogs have a natural knack for helping their humans with other medical issues too.
 Below, we discuss some of the ways medical service dogs do this.

 How Medical Service Dogs Help Everyday

 Epilepsy is more common than you may think.
 According to Citizens United for Research in Epilepsy (CURE), one in twenty-six Americans will get epilepsy in their lifetime.
 Furthermore, sixty-five million people have it worldwide!

 It can be caused by several different genetic abnormalities or by different types of head injuries after birth.
 Epileptic seizures can also develop at any age, and they often begin with no warning signs!
 In fact, in about two-thirds of the cases, the cause is unknown.